Goose VPN is a Netherlands-based privacy provider with some appealing features and products.

 A wide range of custom clients includes apps for Windows, Mac, iOS and Android, and a Chrome extension, and there are bonus setup instructions for many other devices and platforms.
 (Goose offered a Kodi add-on a while ago, but that seems to have been dropped.)

-Unusually, there's no arbitrary device limit.
+Unusually, there's no arbitrary device limit - bear in mind that the likes of NordVPN limit you to just six.
 If you happen to have only a few devices, or 10, 15, or more, you can connect them all simultaneously with no limits.
 This doesn't mean you can have the entire family downloading at once – your account is for a single person only – but we're still happy to see this restriction ditched.

 Support is available 24/7/365 via live chat and email.
 That's not provided by some minimum wage third-party based halfway around the world, either – Goose says it doesn't outsource support, which gets a thumbs-up from us.